 The question paper will consist of five sections A, B, C, D and E. Section A, B, C and D will have two questions from the respective sections of the syllabus and will carry 20 marks each.
-Section E will have 10 short answer type conceptual questions, which will cover the entire syllabus uniformly and will carry 20 marks in all.
+Section E will have 10 short answer type conceptual questions, which will cover the

-Candidates are required to attempt one question each from sections A, B, C and D of the question paper and the entire section E.
+Candidates are required to attempt one question each from sections A, B, C and D of the attack

-Security Attacks -Passive & Active Attacks, Security Services, Security Mechanisms, Model for Internetwork Security, Man -In - the middle attack, Meet - in - the middle attack
+Security Attacks -Passive & Active Attacks, Security Services, Security Mechanisms,

+Model for Internetwork Security, Man -In - the middle attack, Meet - in - the middle

-Conventional Encryption Principles, Monoalphabetic ciphers, Playfair Ciphers, Transposition Ciphers, Cipher block chaining mode, approaches of message authentication.
+Conventional Encryption Principles, Monoalphabetic ciphers, Playfair Ciphers,

+Transposition Ciphers, Cipher block chaining mode, approaches of message authentication.

-Public Key cryptography Principles, RSA algorithm, Digital Signatures, Digital Certificates, Certificate Authority and Key management Kerberos, X.509 Directory Authentication Service.
+Public Key cryptography Principles, RSA algorithm, Digital Signatures, Digital

+Certificates, Certificate Authority and Key management Kerberos, X.509 Directory

+Authentication Service.

-IP Security: Security Problems of IP, Security Objectives, IP Security Protocol Modes, Authentication Header, Security Payload.
+IP Security: Security Problems of IP, Security Objectives, IP Security Protocol Modes,

+Authentication Header, Security Payload.